A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Extensions

 where $h > 0$ is a constant and $K(t)$ is a kernel function satisfying $\int_{-\infty}^\infty K(t)dt = 1$, $K(t)\ge 0$, and $K(-t) = K(t)$.
 It is worth noting that this kernel quantile estimator can be viewed as a smoothing version of the empirical quantile estimator.

-Now, we apply L-estimators to the SAA of the chance constrained program.
-Specifically, replacing the the empirical quantile $\widehat{C}_{[M]}(\bx)$ in Problem \eqref{P:CCP quan} with its L-estimator yields the following problem:
+We consider a more general form of non-parameter estimators $\sum_{i=1}^Nw_i\widehat{C}_{[i]}(\bx)$, where the weight $\bm{w} \ge 0$ is given.
+This covers L-estimators and kernel quantile estimators.
+Then we obtain the following surrogate of \eqref{P:CCP}:

-where the weight $\bm{w} \in \Delta$ is given.
 It is worth pointing out that Problem \eqref{P:CCP sample} is actually a special case of Problem \eqref{CCP:sample-L} by taking $w_M=1$ and $w_i=0$ for all $i \neq M$.
 Then, we reformulate this problem into a DC constrained DC program.
 Before we proceed, let

 Similar to Lemma \ref{lem:set-Z}, we can also express the above constraint as a DC constraint. \begin{lemma} Let